-Capital Expenditures
+Capital Expenditure

 For the year ended December 31,

-Actual (1) Pro Forma (2) Actual (3)
+Pro Forma (1) Actual (2) Actual (2)

-2010 2011 2012
+2011 2012 2013

-(SEK in millions)
+(SEK in million)

-Netw ork and Quality Enhancement 272 227 411
+Network and Quality Enhancement 254 462 441

-CPE 240 203 204
+CPE and capitalized sales costs 295 269 403

-IS Development 96 130 117
+IS Development 130 117 150

-Capitalized Sales Costs 27 92 65

-Open Networks 16 26 51

-Other 40 56 64
+Other 56 64 46

-Capital expenditures in fixed tangible and intangible assets 689 734 913
+Capital expenditure in fixed tangible and intangible assets 734 913 1,038

-- Of which capital expenditures funded by leasing (4) (228) (122) (38)
+- Of which capital expenditure funded by leasing (3) (122) (38) (42)

-Capital expenditures in fixed tangible and intangible assets after leasing 461 612 874
+Capital expenditure in fixed tangible and intangible assets after

+leasing 612 874 996

-- (1) The selected consolidated actual financial data for the year ended December 31, 2010 has been derived from the audited financial statements of the NCAC Group. - (2) The selected unaudited pro forma consolidated financial data for the year ended December 31, 2011 has been derived by the mathematical addition of the unaudited management accounts of the NCAC Group (1 January September 28) and the audited financial statements of the NorCell Group (July 12 December 31). - (3) The selected consolidated actual financial data for the year ended December 31, 2012 has been derived from the audited financial statements of the NorCell Group. - (4) For the periods under review certain capital expenditures have been funded through leasing facilities, which are recognized as leasing debt in the balance sheet and thus have had a limited effect on the net debt, but have provided additional cash flow flexibility.
-For a description of our primary leasing facility, see "Description of Certain Financial Arrangements Nordea Leasing Facility".
+- (1) The selected unaudited pro forma consolidated financial data for the year ended December 31, 2011 has been derived by the mathematical addition of the unaudited management accounts of the NCAC Group (January 1 September 28) and the audited financial statements of the NorCell Group (July 12 December 31). - (2) The selected consolidated actual financial data for the year ended December 31, 2012 and 2013 has been derived from the audited financial statements of the NorCell Group. - (3) For the periods under review certain capital expenditure has been funded through financial lease arrangements, which are recognized as leasing debt in the balance sheet and thus has had a limited effect on the net debt, but have provided additional cash flows flexibility.
+For a description of our primary leasing facility, see "Description of Certain Financial Arrangements Nordea Leasing Facility" and "Description of Certain Financial Arrangements Other leasing arrangements".